vuejs/docs/src/guide/migration/introduction.md

 # Introduction

-::: info
+::: tip New to Vue.js?
-New to Vue.js?
 Check out our [Essentials Guide](/guide/introduction.html) to get started.
 :::

 This guide is primarily for users with prior Vue 2 experience who want to learn about the new features and changes in Vue 3. **This is not something you have to read from top to bottom before trying out Vue 3.** While it looks like a lot has changed, a lot of what you know and love about Vue is still the same; but we wanted to be as thorough as possible and provide detailed explanations and examples for every documented change.